ThinkerStudio is Growing!

 Examples of Professional Labor Contributions:

-Technical Artisans: Providing skilled maintenance, IT support, or facility improvements.
+Technical Expertise Providing skilled maintenance, IT support, or facility improvements.

-Administrative Architects: Assisting with non-profit grant research, bookkeeping, or enrollment coordination.
+Administrative Expertise: Assisting with non-profit grant research, bookkeeping, or enrollment coordination.

 Instructional Partners: Committing to a consistent weekly schedule to support small-group technical mastery in the studio.